 Around 1921 the building was purchased to start a local congregation of the African Methodist Episcopal (AME) Church, co-founded by Nora Hendrix, and was referred to as the Fountain Chapel.
 The AME Church was founded in Philadelphia in 1816 and as there was no Canadian chapter the Fountain Chapel was administered by a chapter in Seattle.
 The Fountain Chapel thrived and was an active congregation for many years, becoming a focal point for the black community that was once concentrated in the neighborhood.
 The AME Church sent a number of pastors to preside over the congregation throughout the 20’s, 30’s and 40’s.
 By the mid-40’s however the congregation was dwindling and by the late 50’s to early 60’s the building was little used and mostly vacant.

 During the time Mr. Elrod was conducting services, he agreed to share the use of the building with Annie Girard, who had started her own non-denominational worship services.
 In 1969 the AME church decided to sell the building to Ms. Girard as she had an active and growing congregation.
 Ms. Girard (nee Barry) was born in Sunnybrook, Alberta and had moved to Vancouver and experienced a profound calling to establish a church.
-She established her ministry as the “Cry in the Wilderness Church” and at times operated the building as a sort of sanctuary for lost youth.
+She established her ministry as the “Cry in the Wilderness Church” (while continuing to use the name Fountain Chapel to refer to the building) and at times operated the building as a sort of sanctuary for lost youth.
 In 1977 Ms. Girard purchased the south half of the lot, which was owned by the City of Vancouver, and joined the property into the double lot that it is today.